arvati/winky-scripts/bios.md

         5. Assemble everything back together.
 3. With the motherboard all connected and screwed in, but the cover removed, turn on the computer.

+Enable Developer Mode
+Enter Recovery Mode: press/hold ESC and Refresh, then press Power for ~1s; release all 3 keys
+Press CTRL+D to switch to Developer Mode; confirm when prompted
+Press CTRL+D on Developer Mode splash screen to boot in Developer Mode
+On first boot, system will securely wipe all userdata (this takes a few minutes)

 Log in, press [Ctrl]+[Alt]+[T] to open a terminal.
 Type in "shell" and press [Enter]

+Or open the terminal window by pressing [Ctrl]+[Alt]+[F2] Log in as chronos (not as root).

-Type in "cd; curl -LOk mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh"
+Type in ´"cd; curl -LOk mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh"´
 It should give the following result:
 ![](pictures/fwutil_cros_wp-on.png)
 If it was successful, you can put the cover back on the Chromebook.